 Also, in order to ensure that anyone who accesses our websites or applications can use and navigate them effectively, we collect the following website-related information:

-We may share your personal data with third-party service providers contracted to Coventured as well as Coventured corporate clients for the purpose of assisting us to provide to you the services available through our websites and applications.
+We may share your personal data with third-party service providers contracted to CoVentured for the purpose of assisting us to provide to you the services available through our websites and applications.
 We will make the information we collect from you available to third parties:

 Our aim is not to be intrusive, and we undertake not to ask irrelevant or unnecessary questions.
 Moreover, the information you provide will be subject to rigorous measures and procedures to minimise the risk of unauthorised access or disclosure.